 The Issuer continues to operate in a highly competitive environments, with growth across a number of digital-only providers and emerging signs of participation from large technology companies.
 Forced changes in customer behaviour, as a result of COVID-19, could make it easier and faster for these digital companies to enter the South African and other sub-Saharan African financial services markets in which the Issuer operates placing increasing competitive pressure on the Issuer which could have a material adverse effect on the Issuer's businesses, financial condition, results of operations and prospects.

-The Issuer may also be exposed to regulatory risk where they have had to introduce new or shortened processes in response to the requirements of the various government directive and/or schemes, such as the South African Government Guarantee Loan Scheme, or in their own commitment to provide urgent support to customers.
+The Issuer may also be exposed to regulatory risk where they have had to introduce new or shortened processes in order to meet its commitment to provide urgent support to customers.